 - Weighting + rebalance: how much capital to each name, and how often to refresh.

-The S&P 500 itself follows this template — it’s 500 large US companies, weighted by float-adjusted market cap, rebalanced quarterly.
+The S&P 500 itself follows this template.
+It’s 500 large US companies, weighted by float-adjusted market cap, rebalanced quarterly.
 An AI index fund just lets you author a different rule in the same shape.

 How AI-built indices have beaten SPY in 2026

 The S&P 500 returned roughly +12% YTD by end of April 2026.
-Several Arithmos Research thematic indices outperformed by a wide margin over that same window:
+Several Arithmos thematic indices outperformed by a wide margin over that same window:

 | Index | 10Y CAGR | 10Y Sharpe | 3Y vs SPX |